 What Is the Hardest Day of Postpartum?

-The hardest day of postpartum is typically around the 3rd to 5th day, when bleeding peaks and discomfort escalates.
-You’ll likely feel overwhelmed, but remember, this phase is temporary and support is essential.
+The hardest day is typically around the 3rd to 5th day, when bleeding tends to peak and discomfort escalates.
+This phase is temporary, and having support around you makes a real difference.

 What to Do During Lochia?

-During lochia, use super absorbent pads, change them frequently, and monitor color and volume.
-Rest often, maintain good hygiene, and track any changes.
-Contact your provider if you notice foul odor, large clots, or excessive bleeding.
+Use super absorbent pads, change them often, and keep track of color and volume.
+Rest regularly, maintain good hygiene, and watch for any changes.
+Contact your provider if you notice a foul odor, large clots, or excessive bleeding.

 How to Know Lochia Is Over?

-Most women notice lochia ceases around six weeks postpartum.
-You’ll know it’s over when the discharge changes to a light yellowish or whitish color and you haven’t experienced bleeding for several consecutive days.
+Most women find lochia stops around six weeks postpartum.
+You’ll know it’s finished when the discharge turns light yellow or white and you’ve gone several consecutive days without any bleeding.

 Conclusion